Government of Vermont: Federal

 As in the rest of the United States, the state government does not take direction from the federal government.
 However, the people of Vermont elect representatives to the federal government which pass federal laws and also recommend federal judicial appointments each of which may ultimately affect Vermont citizens.

-Congressional Delegates
+Congressional delegates

 Based on U.S. census data, Vermont has had one member in the House of Representatives since 1933.

-Like all states, Vermont has two senators in the US Senate.
+Like all states, Vermont has two senators in the U.S. Senate.